uuupah/11ty_neocities/src/blog/melbourne_nightmare_blog_2.md

   </div>
 </div>

-i went here to catch up with a friend and we got totally carried away and got t
+i went here to catch up with a friend and we got totally carried away! we got the "a little bit of everything" menu, which had a selection of really lovely south american fusion food, including this extremely poorly photographed trout. we got a sparkling wine to open and a chilled red, both of which were excellent. the experience here was lovely as long as you're willing to spend a little moolah, but i would recommend skipping the meal and just picking the items you want - our napkin maths said we might have actually had a worse deal than if we'd bought the items individually

+2x wines
+1x a little bit of everything menu
+\- ~$120.00 aud

 ### the premises
 <div class="two-columns landscape-portrait">